devtron-labs/devtron/scripts/devtron-reference-helm-charts/reference-chart_4-17-0/README.md

 ### Containers
 Containers section can be used to run side-car containers along with your main container within same pod.
 Containers running within same pod can share volumes and IP Address and can address each other @localhost.
+We can use base image inside container by setting the reuseContainerImage flag to `true`.

 ```yaml
     containers: